sheltermanager/asm3/src/static/pages/manual/_sources/onlineform.rst.txt

 * Attach Animal (via animalname): Attaches the form to a single animal record based on the animalname field in the form itself.

+* Create Animal: Searches for an animal record matching the code field on the form if present.
+If a match is found, the form is attached to that animal, otherwise a new animal record is created.
+While you can use the Species and Breed field types with the breed1/breed2/color fields, you can also use your own lookup lists containing subsets of these items for users to choose from.
+When creating animals, the animalname and one of dateofbirth or age are mandatory.

 * Create Person: Searches for a person record matching either the email address if present, or the firstname, lastname and address fields on the form.
 If a match is found, the form is attached to that person.
 If no match is found, a